 Frequently Asked Questions (FAQs)

-2. How long do roof sheets typically last?
+2. How long do roof sheets last?